-With a moving day just a couple of weeks away you are probably wondering how to pare down moving expenses and reduce the amount of lifetime’s worth of belongings.
-When sorting through your possessions prior to the move you are likely to come across a bunch of old and unnecessary items that won’t fit into your new home.
+With a moving day just a couple of weeks away you are probably wondering how to pare down moving expenses and reduce the amount of a lifetime’s worth of belongings.
+When sorting through your possessions prior to hiring movers, you are likely to come across a bunch of old and unnecessary items that won’t fit into your new home.
 Downsizing means dealing with a limited room while arranging your new living space.

 Guidelines for moving to a smaller place